When should I keep my child home from school?

 - Sore throat

-Keep your child home until his or her fever has been gone for 24 hours without the use of fever reducing medication.
+Keep your child home until their fever has been gone for 24 hours without the use of fever reducing medication.
 Colds can be contagious for at least 48 hours.
 Although your child's presence in school is important, returning to school too soon may slow the recovery process and expose others unnecessarily to illness.

 Do I need to notify school personnel if my child will be absent?

-Yes.
-Please call the attendance line 203-266-4389 to report any absences.
-If your child's attendance pattern is affecting school performance you may be contacted to discuss a plan to ensure maximum school attendance while addressing your child's individual health needs.
+If your child's attendance pattern is affecting school performance, you may be contacted to discuss a plan to ensure maximum school attendance while addressing your child's individual health needs.

 What do I do if my child needs medication during the school day?